Phone 717-741-9914 – Serving Plastic Surgery Clients In York PA since 2003.

 Abdominoplasty may be performed on an outpatient basis or as a short hospital stay.
 Our Providers have privileges at several hospitals in the area.
 If surgery is being performed as an outpatient, be sure to arrange for someone to drive you home after surgery and to stay with you for at least the next day or two.

 What are the potential complications?

 Some potential complications include infection, bleeding, delayed healing (loss of tissue), fluid accumulation and bad scarring.
 A complication, which delays healing and prolongs recovery, is much more common in those who smoke.
-Preoperative and postoperative instructions will be given to you by Dr. Kenna in attempt to reduce the likelihood of complications and make you as comfortable as possible with the whole process.
+Preoperative and postoperative instructions will be given to you in attempt to reduce the likelihood of complications and make you as comfortable as possible with the whole process.

 Smokers will be instructed to stop smoking 4-6 weeks prior to surgery and not resume smoking to reduce the risk of delayed healing, wounds, infections and compromised outcome.
-Aspirin, anti-inflammatory medications as well as agents that cause bleeding should be discontinued two weeks prior to surgery (or as otherwise instructed by Dr. Kenna and your primary physician) to reduce the likelihood of bleeding.
+Aspirin, anti-inflammatory medications as well as agents that cause bleeding should be discontinued two weeks prior to surgery (or as otherwise instructed by Dr. Kenna or Dr. Buckius and your primary physician) to reduce the likelihood of bleeding.

 What happens after the surgery?

 You will be instructed to get out of bed for short walks to promote blood circulation and decrease the risk of blood clots.
 In bed you should be positioned with pillows behind your back and under your knees to decrease tension on the abdomen.
 When sitting you should have your legs elevated.